DareDaryl/DareDaryl/README.md

   # Daryl Shifflett
 #### Hi there, I'm Daryl Shifflett [daredaryl]
 - 👋 I'm a software engineering student that is learning full-stack coding
 - 🌱 I’m currently training in a bootcamp through Quickstart (UCSB)
-- 🔭 I’m currently working on web development; HTML, CSS and Javascript
+- 🔭 I’m currently working on web development; HTML, CSS, Javascript, UX and product design
 - 🌱 I’m currently learning how to create repositories
 - 👯 I’m looking to collaborate on everything.
 I'm hungry to learn!
 - 🤔 I’m looking for help with creating clean code